peterlevy/rmd-as-md-obsidian/README.md

 - Use  [obsidian-shellcomands](obsidian://show-plugin?id=obsidian-shellcommands) with `quarto render {{file_path:absolute}} --to pdf` to render the file inside obsidian
 -  Use [HTML Reader](obsidian://show-plugin?id=obsidian-html-plugin) to render HTML output inside Obsidian, Obsidian natively supports pdfs
--  Currently the `[[wikistyle linking]]` doesn't work with non-md files, but you could use [Advanced URI](obsidian://show-plugin?id=obsidian-advanced-uri) plugin and `Advanced URI: copy URI for current nore` to get link which you can paste to other note and get the linked mentions of qmd files, on MacOS you could use also external [Hook App](https://hookproductivity.com/) to create links within Obsidian
+-  Currently the `[[wikistyle linking]]` doesn't work with non-md files, but you could use [Advanced URI](obsidian://show-plugin?id=obsidian-advanced-uri) plugin and `Advanced URI: copy URI for current nore` to get link which you can paste to other note (although you need to put manually markdown link syntax around it), on MacOS you could use also external [Hook App](https://hookproductivity.com/) to create links within Obsidian

 ### To-do